 What are the rumoured specifications?

-• Processor: The iPad mini 4 features the Apple A8 processor and M8 motion co-processor, so expect to see the A9 and M9 in the iPad mini 5.
+• Processor: The iPad mini 4 features the Apple A8 processor and M8 motion co-processor.
+If Apple launches a new model in 2018 expect to see the A11 in the iPad mini 5.

 • 128GB storage as standard: The iPad mini 4 was initially offered in 16GB, 64GB and 128GB variants.
 It can now only be found in 128GB storage size.

 • Screen: We doubt Apple will upgrade the screen resolution, because doing so would go against all it said previously about the Retina display.
 As before expect a 7.9in Retina IPS display, but here with the possible addition of 3D Touch.

 • Battery: According to Cult of Mac the iPad mini 5 will feature a smaller-capacity battery in order to fit into 5mm frame, but using improved technology so it doesn’t negatively impact runtime.
 The iPad mini 4 features a 5,124mAh battery.

 • Cameras: No changes are expected here.
 The new iPad mini will likely feature an 8Mp camera at the rear and 1.2Mp at the front.